-- a) are essential to education, public health, or public safety; - b) have, through the operation of market choices by customers, been subscribed to by a substantial majority of residential customers; - c) are being deployed in public telecommunications networks by telecommunications carriers; and - d) are consistent with the public interest, convenience, and necessity.
+- (A) are essential to education, public health, or public safety; - (B) have, through the operation of market choices by customers, been subscribed to by a substantial majority of residential customers; - (C) are being deployed in public telecommunications networks by telecommunications carriers; and - (D) are consistent with the public interest, convenience, and necessity.

-The language of a "substantial majority of residential customers" certainly seems to apply to broadband, as more than 55 percent of residential households currently subscribe to broadband services.266 Yet it should be noted that broadband-capable networks are already supported by universal service funds.
+The language of a "substantial majority of residential customers" certainly seems to apply to broadband, as more than 55 percent of residential households currently subscribe to broadband services.
+330 Yet it should be noted that broadband-capable networks are already supported by universal service funds.
 Many of the local exchange carriers in rural and non-rural high-cost areas have built converged networks that carry both voice and broadband data, which more efficient when investing in network upgrades.
 The fixed costs incurred constructing and maintaining these networks are currently offset by universal service funds.

-Leaping Forward: A New Approach to Universal Service
+F. Leaping Forward: A New Approach to Universal Service

 The problems with the current universal service system are numerous and daunting, but they are not insurmountable.
-Policymakers must take advantage of the window of opportunity created both by the consensus that USF reform is long overdue and by the recent appropriation of more than \$7 billion in
+Policymakers must take advantage of the window of opportunity created both by the consensus that USF reform is long overdue and by the recent appropriation of more than \$7 billion in broadband stimulus funds in the American Recovery and Reinvestment

-266 See e.g., John Horrigan, "Home Broadband Adoption 2008," Pew Internet and American Life Project, July 2008.
+330 See e.g. John Horrigan, "Home Broadband Adoption 2008", Pew Internet and American Life Project, July 2008.